MauriceHooijmans/RC_WIFI/README.md

 This should open the NodeMCU's Web Interface wich in portrait will give you a 1 stick joystick and in landscape a 2 sticks controller.

+# Disclaimer
+This code is a work in progress and is not finished.
+Be carefull: as metal objects could interfere with Wifi signals, I did what i could to prepare for lockouts and stopping the RC Motor altough there is always a chance for it to still go full throttle.
+I will be in no way responsible for injuries or braking of your RC equipment.